Current F-1 Students: Employment

 It is imperative that every section on pages 1-4 of this form be completed.
 ISFS is required by law to review the form for completion upon receipt.
 If any part of pages 1-4 of the form is not complete, we are not allowed to process your request for the STEM OPT extension.

 Once ISFS creates your new I-20 form for the STEM extension, it is only valid for 60 days.
 If you find that you must delay the application more than 60 days after the I-20 was signed by an advisor, it is very important that you contact ISFS for assistance.
-USCIS will reject an application if the OPT request is more than 60 days old on the date it is received.
-Your signature on the I-765 form is valid for only 30 days.
-If you find that your signature is too old, you can complete a new I-765 form to replace the expired form.
+USCIS will reject an application if the OPT request is more than 60 days old on the date it is submitted.

 USCIS must receive your extension application no sooner than 90 days before your current OPT end date, but no later than that end date.
 While USCIS must receive your application before your OPT ends, it is not necessary for your extension application to be approved before the expiration of your current EAD card.
 If your EAD card expires while your application is pending, your OPT authorization is automatically extended to allow time for processing.
 You may continue to work while the application is being processed for up to 180 days.
 It is not necessary to obtain documentation from ISFS for this timeframe.

 Student Responsibilities During the STEM Extension